-We also handle enforcement of child support and modification of child support.
-Courts can compel a person to make their support payments with the threat of time in jail, removal of driver’s license, wage garnishment, seizure of assets, or by placing liens on property.
+We also handle the enforcement of child support decrees and modification of child support.
+Courts can compel a person to make their support payments with the threat of time in jail, removal of driver’s license, wage garnishment, seizure of assets, or by placing liens on the property.

 Child support should be modified anytime there is a substantial change in the parties’ incomes, child care schedule, or a change to certain expenses.
 If you believe your child support payments are incorrect, it’s worth a quick calculation to see if the support should change.
 Whether you want your support payments changed or oppose a change the other parent is requesting, we can help you.

 There are four different types of alimony in Tennessee.
 They all last for different periods of time; some can be modified, some can be stopped if your situation changes, and some have to be paid and can’t be modified or terminated early.